demisto/content/Packs/qualys/Integrations/QualysEventCollector/QualysEventCollector_description.md

 - **Note**: We recommend setting "First Fetch Time" to fetch logs from no more than the last 3 days for each fetch.
 Using a greater fetch time, may cause performance issues.

-- Vulnerabilities in the dataset has event_type = "host_list_detections".
+- Vulnerabilities in the dataset have event_type = "host_list_detections".